Ernest Shackleton - Teaching Ideas and Resources

 Discovery - with Robert Scott - 1901-1904

 Shackleton First went to Antarctica on the prestigious and establishment backed "British Antarctic Expedition" on the ship Discovery, it had ambitious exploratory and scientific plans.
 He was "Third lieutenant in charge of holds, stores, provisions and deep sea water analysis.".
-He took part in an attempt to reach the South Pole with Scott and Edward Wilson, who along with Scott succeeded in reaching the South Pole as a party of five in 1912, though they would all perish on the return journey.
-In 1902 the party of three reached a point 480 miles from the South Pole before turning back while they still could.
+He took part in an attempt to reach the South Pole with Scott and Edward Wilson in 1902 the party of three reached a point 480 miles from the South Pole before turning back while they still could.
+In 1912 Scott and Wilson were part of a party of five who succeeded in reaching the South Pole, though they would all perish on the return journey.

-Shackleton was suffering from scurvy and had a very difficult return journey, on return to the expedition hut on Ross Island, he was sent back home on the next available ship to recover.
+On the pole attempt, Shackleton suffered from scurvy and had a very difficult return journey, after return to the expedition hut on Ross Island, he was sent back home on the next available ship to recover.

 Nimrod - Shackleton - 1907-1909